Toyota bZ4X review

 The interior layout, fit and finish

-Ignoring how far you like to sit from the road, the bZ4X has a fundamentally sound driving position.
-The seat is comfortable, offers much more side support than you get in the Tesla Model Y and adjusts electrically in all but entry-level Pure models.
-The seat, steering wheel and pedals line up neatly with one another, too.
+Ignoring how far you like to sit from the road, the bZ4X has a sound driving position.
+The seat is comfortable, offers much more side support than in the Tesla Model Y and adjusts electrically in all but entry-level Pure models (which miss out on adjustable lumbar support).
+The seat, steering wheel and pedals line up neatly with one another.

-The only complaint you might have is that the steering wheel partially blocks your view of the digital instrument panel behind it.
-This will depend on your height and driving position, so we'd advise sitting in a bZ4X to check before placing your order.
-The 'yoke' steering wheel option that will be offered from 2023 might well remedy this problem, but we don't yet know what it will be like to use or how much extra it will cost.
+The only complaint you might have is that the steering wheel blocks your view of the digital driver's display behind it, which will depend on your height and driving position.
+We'd advise sitting in a bZ4X to check it suits you before you order one.

 Quality is a mixed bag.
-There are some suitably upmarket materials on show, including soft-touch plastic on the insides of the doors, fabric inserts on the dashboard and gloss 'piano' black across large swathes of the centre console.
+There are some upmarket materials on show, including soft-touch plastic on the insides of the doors, fabric inserts on the dashboard and glossy black across large swathes of the centre console.
 Less impressive are the low-rent door pulls.
-On balance, the EV6 feels a bit more upmarket inside.
+On balance, the Kia EV6 feels a bit more upmarket inside.

-Entry-level Pure models have an 8in touchscreen infotainment system, with all other trim levels getting a larger 12.3in screen.
-We've only tried the larger screen, and despite sometimes being a little slow to respond to prods, it's reasonably easy to get to grips with.
-All models gets Android Auto and wireless Apple CarPlay smartphone mirroring, with wireless phone-charging standard on all but entry-level Pure cars.
+Entry-level Pure models have an 8in infotainment touchscreen, with all other trim levels getting a larger 12.3in screen.
+We've only tried the larger screen, and despite sometimes being a little slow to respond to prods, it's reasonably easy to use.

 Passenger & boot space